5 Best Things To Do in El Medano, Tenerife

-A bit further you have Playa La Tejita, which is a beautiful natural beach with views towards Montana Roja as well.
+A bit further away from El Medano you have Playa La Tejita, which is a beautiful natural beach with views towards Montana Roja as well.

 On every Saturday morning the plaza close to the beach is filled with stalls that sell everything from souvenirs, to handmade objects and also food items.
 The scene gets really busy and some people travel from other parts of the island to come to El Medano market.